 e.
 Other duties: perform other duties requested by, or on behalf of, the Board.

 2. Makeup: The committee shall consist of twenty-seven (27) members: three (3) members (including its chair) appointed by the Board Chair, three (3) members appointed by the President, one (1) member appointed by each of the eight (8) sport committees, the Associations Committee, the Coaches Advisory Committee, and the Officials Committee, one (1) emeritus non-voting member selected by the Law and Legislation committee, and nine (9) athlete members selected by the Actively Engaged Athlete delegates to USATF.
 Athlete members will equal at least thirty-three and 33/100 percent (33.33%) of the committee’s total authorized membership.
 At least half of those athlete members will be Ten Year Athletes; the remaining will be either Ten Year or Ten Year+ Athletes.
 In the event any of those selected athlete members no longer wishes to serve, the AAC Chair may select a replacement, to serve until the next selection by the Actively Engaged Athlete delegates.
 In the event any of those selected athlete members is unable to attend a particular meeting of the Law & Legislation (L&L) Committee, the AAC Chair may select a replacement to attend that meeting.
-The AAC Chair shall notify the L&L Chair in writing of all replacements.
+The AAC Chair shall notify the L&L Chair and the Diversity and Leadership Development Committee in writing of all replacements.

+Beginning in 2025, the committee shall consist of twenty-seven (27) members: three (3) members appointed by the Board Chair after the Board designates the Board Chair, three (3) members appointed by the President, one (1) member appointed by each of the eight (8) sport committees, the Associations Committee, the Coaches Advisory Committee, and the Officials Committee, one (1) emeritus non-voting member selected by the Law and Legislation committee, and nine (9) athlete members selected by the Actively Engaged Athlete delegates to USATF.
+Athlete members will equal at least thirty-three and 33/100 percent (33.33%) of the committee’s total authorized membership.
+At least half of those athlete members will be Ten Year Athletes; the remaining will be either Ten Year or Ten Year+ Athletes.
+In the event any of those selected athlete members no longer wishes to serve, the Athletes Advisory Committee may select a replacement, to serve until the next selection by the Actively Engaged Athlete delegates.
+In the event any of those selected athlete members is unable to attend a particular meeting of the Law & Legislation (L&L) Committee, the Athletes Advisory Committee may select a replacement to attend that meeting.
+The AAC Chair shall notify the L&L Chair and the Diversity and Leadership Development Committee in writing of all replacements.
+The chair of the committee will be determined by an appointment, after the Board designates the Board Chair either (i) by the Board Chair in consultation with the President or (ii) solely by the President when also serving as the Board Chair, as applicable, from any voting member of the committee as defined in this subparagraph.

 3. Terms: Law and Legislation Committee members shall serve four (4) year terms that shall commence January 1 and shall end on December 31.
 The groups responsible for selecting members shall fill any vacancies.
+The term limit rule is applicable to the individual not the seat.

 a.
 The following members shall serve four (4) year terms commencing January 1 following the originally scheduled Summer Olympic Games: